FreeRCT/FreeRCT/rcd/data_format.rst

 ~~~~~~~~~~~~~~~~~~~

 Animation sequences (without the sprites) are defined using the 'ANIM' block.
+FreeRCT can read blocks with version 2.

 ======  ======  ==========================================================
 Offset  Length  Description
 ======  ======  ==========================================================
    0       4    Magic string 'ANIM'.
-   4       4    Version number of the block '2'.
+   4       4    Version number of the block.
    8       4    Length of the block excluding magic string, version, and
                 length.
   12       1    Person type.